Scalloped Corn Casserole

 Corn Casserole with Crackers

-Our Jiffy mix corn casserole is one of our most popular recipes.
+Our Jiffy corn casserole is one of our most popular recipes.
 This recipe doesn’t call for Jiffy mix, however.
 Instead, it uses saltine crackers to help give the casserole texture.

 I remember my mom using saltine crackers because that’s generally the crackers we had on hand, but if you’d like a little more of a buttery flavor, use Ritz crackers or butter crackers.
 Mmmmm.

-baked scalloped corn in a dish with a spoon
+scalloped corn in a baking dish

 How do you make scalloped corn?